dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 The `Update approval` (**`InstallPlan`** in OLM terms) strategy plays a role while upgrading dell-csm-operator on OpenShift.
 This option can be set during installation of dell-csm-operator on OpenShift via the console and can be either set to `Manual` or `Automatic`.
 - If the **`Update approval`** is set to `Automatic`, OpenShift automatically detects whenever the latest version of dell-csm-operator is available in the **`Operator hub`**, and upgrades it to the latest available version.
 - If the upgrade policy is set to `Manual`, OpenShift notifies of an available upgrade.
 This notification can be viewed by the user in the **`Installed Operators`** section of the OpenShift console.
-Clicking on the hyperlink to `Approve` the installation would trigger the dell-csi-operator upgrade process.
+Clicking on the hyperlink to `Approve` the installation would trigger the dell-csm-operator upgrade process.

 **NOTE**: The recommended version of OLM for Upstream Kubernetes is **`v0.18.3`**.